Feldman Family Medical & Health Professions Student Scholarship

 William and Mary Feldman have always felt that strengthening the Jewish people and leaving a lasting impact on the Jewish community comes through investing in individuals' success.

-Dr. Feldman served the Hampton Roads community as a pediatrician for 33 years and served on the admission committee for Eastern Virginia Medical School as well as serving on various committees at the Children’s Hospital of the King’s Daughters.
-It was important for he and Mary to unite their passion for our Jewish community and the medical professions by incentivizing Jewish students to enter the healthcare fields through Virginia-based institutions.
+Dr. Feldman served the Hampton Roads community as a pediatrician for 33 years and served on the admissions committee at Eastern Virginia Medical School, as well as on various committees at the Children’s Hospital of the King’s Daughters.
+It is important to him and Mary to unite their passion for the Jewish community and the medical professions by incentivizing Jewish students to enter the healthcare fields.

-They established this Fund as a legacy to honor their caring and compassionate concern for others, their belief in the importance of a good education, their desire to see Jewish representation in Virginia-based schools, their commitment to nurturing the thirst for knowledge, and their dedication to providing a foundation on which others might build a career in health care.
+They established this Fund as a legacy to honor their caring and compassionate concern for others, their belief in the importance of a good education, their desire to see Jewish representation in the healthcare fields, their commitment to nurturing the thirst for knowledge, and their dedication to providing a foundation on which others might build a career in healthcare.

 Who Should Apply